Ultimate Guide To WordPress RSS

 (RSS Post Importer – WordPress Plugin)

-The RSS Post Importer plugin can be used to import, curate, syndicate, merge and display full-text feeds on your WordPress website or blog.
+RSS Post Importer lets you syndicate, import, curate, merge and display full text RSS feeds on your WordPress site.

-RSS Post Importer will fetch an RSS feed and publish the entire content of every item in the feed as a standalone post.
+RSS Post Importer fetches an RSS feed and publishes the full article content of each feed item as a separate post.

 For more details, go here: